 Archives staff recently added a new collection: Colorado State Bureau of Child and Animal Protection Records (WH2392).

 Most new manuscript collections come to the library as one donation, from a single source or donor.
 However, every once in a while archivists create new manuscript collections from within the library’s holdings.
 Recently, we assembled a collection of unique documents and flyers produced by the Colorado State Bureau of Child and Animal Protection.
-This organization, founded in 1901, was a statewide enforcer of schools’ responsibility to furnish physical exams and care for school children and to provide traveling law enforcement officers to investigate claims of abuse of children and animals.
+This organization, founded in 1901, was as a statewide enforcer of schools’ responsibility to furnish physical exams and care for school children and to provide traveling law enforcement officers to investigate claims of abuse of children and animals.

 These documents had resided for about a century in the library’s state and local Government Documents collection.
 Since none of the items was cataloged individually, we thought the materials would be more valuable and accessible to researchers if the single items were grouped together in a manuscript collection.